Owen Miller Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the fifth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves' 3.81 team ERA ranks fourth across all MLB pitching staffs.
+- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.82).

-- Braves pitchers combine to give up the third-fewest home runs in baseball (103 total, 1.1 per game).
+- Braves pitchers combine to allow 108 home runs (1.1 per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.